 The Perge Aphrodite has another very striking and unique feature - her shield is inscribed.
 It identifies Klaudios (Claudius) Peison as the donor of the sculpture - and probably of whatever else decorated that bathhouse at Perge.
 Peison was evidently a wealthy and influential individual in the area at the time, and he was eager to underline that.
 Modifying a "model sculpture" to have your name on it is a bold move, but not unheard of at the time - but having the goddess of love point at your name is certainly not subtle.
 It adds an element of local and temporal politics to what is, for us, a key representation of ancient sculpture.
 In other words, the inscription on the shield, reading "Claudius Peison had me put here" translates as "this superb work of art, with all its associations and implications, including the great shrine of Aphrodite at Corinth and the long pedigree of Greek sculpture, was brought to you by Claudius Peison, whom you can rely on as a wealthy and beneficial Roman citizen of this area who is also fully and actively aware of the Greek heritage that underlies our local culture - enjoy!".

-You can see the Perge Aphrodite on our Cruising the Lycian Shore, her Capuan sister on our Cruising the Amalfi Coast, and the likely home of the original at Corinth on Exploring the Peloponnese.
-Other images of Aphrodite occur on all our tours in Turkey, Greece and Italy.
-Really, on all of them.
+You can see the Perge Aphrodite on our Cruising the Lycian Shore, her Capuan sister on our Cruising the Amalfi Coast, and the likely home of the original at Corinth on our Exploring the Peloponnese tour.
+Other images of Aphrodite can be seen on many of our escorted tours in Europe.